Peppermint Power: How to Use the Herb for Tummy Trouble

 “One day, when I was having a particularly difficult time, I went for a walk in my backyard, and there was a huge patch of peppermint growing there.
 I picked some and added it to my tea and it not only made the bitter tea taste better, it helped with the stomach discomfort,” Bouck told The Epoch Times.
 “That unexpected blessing meant so much to me.
 It felt like God had seen me in my struggle and put it there just for me.”

-Peppermint can have a soothing effect on symptoms like bloating, stomach cramping, indigestion, and gas caused by temporary stomach troubles or chronic conditions.
+Peppermint can have a soothing effect on symptoms such as bloating, stomach cramping, indigestion, and gas caused by temporary stomach troubles or chronic conditions.
 It can be enjoyed in a variety of ways and is generally safe for most people.
 Depending on how and when you use it, peppermint can even prevent digestive problems.

 A Familiar Flavor